The power of pink

-Safety glasses have dramatically evolved over the years, particularly in introducing Safety Glasses For Women.
-Gone are the days when women were forced to choose from the more masculine styling of men’s safety glasses and had to endure loose, potentially unsafe fits as a result.
-Safety glasses for women feature smaller, narrower frames to match the gentle contours of a woman’s face structure.
+Safety glasses have dramatically evolved, particularly those designed to fit women’s smaller faces.
+Gone are the days when women were forced to choose from the more masculine styling of men’s safety glasses and had to endure loose, poorly fitting frames.
+Instead, safety glasses for women feature smaller, narrower frames to match the gentle contours of a female’s face structure.
 Plus, why wear dark blues and greens that all the guys are wearing when you can help support the American Cancer Society, express your individual style, and keep those bewitching eyes safe by wearing PIP Eva Glasses?
 This style has clear, sleek frames, with soft pink trim at the temple and a chic pink breast cancer awareness ribbon on the left temple of the glasses.

 - Buy pink.
-Keep an eye out “pink” themed varieties of your favorite brands and products, from yogurt packages to bike helmets, and be sure to check to see that a portion of the proceeds do benefit a breast cancer awareness organization.
+Keep an eye out for “pink-themed” varieties of your favorite brands and products.
+However, do your research to ensure a portion of the proceeds does benefit a breast cancer awareness organization.

 - Volunteer.
-Take five minutes to go online and research breast cancer awareness organizations, and check to see what kind of volunteering assistance they need.
-Common volunteer help includes distributing event flyers and posters, and manning registration booths at breast cancer awareness events.
+Take five minutes to go online and research breast cancer awareness organizations.
+See what kind of volunteering assistance they need.
+Frequent volunteer help includes distributing event flyers and posters and manning registration booths at breast cancer awareness events.

 - Donate.
-Eat lunch in one day each week, and donate the $10 you would have spent to a breast cancer awareness organization.
+Pack your lunch and donate the $10-$15 you would have spent to a breast cancer awareness organization.
 Every little bit counts.

-We”™re proud to be part of the breast cancer awareness initiative here at SafetyGlassesUSA.com, and are strong advocates in the research to one day finding a cure.
+We’re proud to be part of the breast cancer awareness initiative here at SafetyGlassesUSA.com and are strong advocates for the research to find a cure.
 Show your support by thinking pink, and your strong personality and unparalleled style by wearing safety glasses for women.